rodreras/piper_diagram/README.md

 ## Using

 The usage is very simple.
-All you have to do is upload a `XSL`or `XSLX` table, and have the following columns:
+All you have to do is upload a `XSL` file, and have the following columns:

 - station
 - HCO3